iamcxnoguigan/BasicAlgorithmTemplate/GraphSearch/Welcome file.md

 # DFS + BFS + Serach

 This doc will describe about the basic template of DFS and BFS and how to construct it.
 We are going to use C++ not java, for learning.
-C++ is more
+C++ is more appropriate for learning algorithm if you have enough time.

 # 文件